bigskysoftware/htmx/www/content/extensions/disable-element.md

 title = "disable-element"
 +++

+**NOTE: This extensions functionality has been folded into the core of htmx via the `hx-disabled-elt` attribute**

 This extension disables an element during an htmx request, when configured on the element triggering the request.

 ## Install